 Professor of Economics

-Since joining the Barnard faculty in 2003, he has taught such courses as "Introduction to Microeconomics," "Econometrics," "Economics of Education," "Spatial Analysis in Urban Economics," and "Child Health, Learning, and Behavior."
+At Barnard, he has taught such courses as "Econometrics," "Economics of Education," "Spatial Analysis in Urban Economics," and "Child Health, Learning, and Behavior."

 Professor Reback's prior research has been recognized by grants and awards from the Spencer Foundation, National Science Foundation, Institute for Education Sciences, American Education Finance Association, and the National Institute of Mental Health.